What Is a Plug-in Hybrid?

 Response: The extra weight of the batteries will be offset somewhat by the reduced weight of the gas engine.
 At high speeds in particular, fuel efficiency is affected primarily by aerodynamics—the MPG is minimally affected by adding weight that's roughly equivalent to one or two additional passengers.

-Response: Once sold in high volumes by carmakers, more powerful and cheaper batteries can be sold at prices only a few thousand dollars above that of today’s hybrids.
+Response: Any premium required for plug-in hybrids is less than the higher cost of a pure electric car (with its bigger battery pack).
+Regardless, once sold in high volumes by carmakers, more powerful and cheaper batteries can be sold at prices only a few thousand dollars above that of today’s hybrids.
+Several plug-in hybrids available today are available at prices barely higher than their gas-powered equivalents.
 Recharging will take place mostly at night during off-peak hours when electricity can be much cheaper.
 Despite the higher initial price (reduced by federal and some state tax incentives), counting purchases, fuel and service, total lifetime cost of ownership is lower than a gas car.

 New to EVs?
 Start here